Self-Supervised Adversarial Diffusion Models for Fast MRI Reconstruction: Materials and Methods

 \subsubsection{Single-coil data:}

-The brain MPI-Leipzig Mind-Brain-Body dataset~\cite{ds000221:00002, babayan2019mind} was used to train and test our proposed model.
-We utilized high-resolution MP2RAGE \ch{T1} maps of 318 patients that were split into two non-overlapping trains and tested with 250 and 68 patients, respectively.
-The sagittal acquisition orientation of volumetric MP2RAGE \ch{T1} maps with 176 slices were acquired with the imaging parameters: \ch{T_R }$ = 5000$ ms , \ch{T_E }$ = 2.92 $ ms, \ch{TI1}$ = 700$ ms, \ch{TI2}$ = 2500$ ms, \ch{FA_1} = $ 4^\circ $, \ch{FA_2} = $ 5^\circ $, pre-scan normalization, echo spacing $ =6.9 $ ms, bandwidth $ =240 $ Hz/pixel, FOV $ =256 $ mm, voxel size $ = 1 $ mm$^3 $ isotropic, GRAPPA acceleration factor 3, slice order = interleaved, duration= 8 min 22 s.
+The brain MPI-Leipzig Mind-Brain-Body dataset~\cite{ds000221_00002, babayan2019mind} was used to train and test our proposed model.
+We utilized high-resolution MP2RAGE T1 maps of 318 patients that were split into two non-overlapping sets: training (250 patients) and testing (68 patients).
+The sagittal acquisition orientation of volumetric MP2RAGE \ce{T1} maps with 176 slices were acquired with the imaging parameters: \ce{T_R} = 5000 ms, \ce{T_R} = 2.92 ms, \ce{T_R} = 700 ms, \ce{TI2} = 2500 ms, \ce{FA1} = 4$^\circ$, \ce{FA2} = 5$^\circ$, pre-scan normalization, echo spacing = 6.9 ms, bandwidth = 240 Hz/pixel, FOV = 256 mm, voxel size = 1 mm isotropic, GRAPPA acceleration factor = 3, slice order = interleaved, duration = 8 min 22 s.